helsingborg-stad/app-helsingborg-nodejs/README.md

 ## Notes

-The parameter "group-id" is used as a selector for location and can be used to filter content for different guide apps.
+The parameter `userGroupId` ("group-id" in Event api) is used as a selector for location and can be used to filter content for different guide apps.